 Let’s be honest, very few people enjoy cleaning.
 Getting started is often the greatest hurdle of all.
 So we’ll follow any advice that could make spring cleaning a little easier (or faster).
 Jenn shares that everyone has different cleaning priorities, and figuring out yours is an excellent place to start.
 Jenn explains, “I think that it is always important to know how much time you have with cleaning and then come up with a realistic plan that you can actually accomplish during that time.”
 The last thing you want to see is an endless list of cleaning tasks you know you’ll never complete.

 So outline your cleaning priorities, and create a manageable list.
 Jenn prefers to start in the bedrooms because in her home these are the rooms that get the least attention during the winter.
-If you need help putting together a cleaning list, we created a basic spring cleaning list for you to use.
-Don’t get overwhelmed by it, just cross out what you don’t need and highlight your top priorities.

 What to Use